A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Abstract

 \section{Abstract}

-Open quantum systems that feature non-Markovian dynamics are routinely solved using techniques such as the Hierarchical Equations of Motion (HEOM).
-However, their usage of the entire system density-matrix renders them intractable for many-body systems.
-Here, we combine the HEOM with the Bogoliubov–Born–Green–Kirkwood–Yvon (BBGKY) hierarchy to achieve a rigorous description of open many-body systems in contact with structured photonic and phononic baths.
-We first rationalize that this stacked hierarchy accounts for spin-squeezing and superradiant emission despite its applicability to arbitrarily many emitters.
-The full potential of BBGKY-HEOM is then illustrated for two relevant applications: (i) the explicit treatment of vibrational modes provides access to resonant enhancements in few-emitter lasing, and (ii) the impact of phononic coupling and charge noise on many-body electronic systems embedded in host materials (e.g. molecules in organic crystals) is as relevant as electronic correlation.
+Quantum many-body systems in cavities combine the rich physics of condensed matter systems or quantum chemistry with strong coupling to the surrounding electromagnetic field.
+In these systems, large Hilbert spaces, many-body interactions and strong system-environment coupling are all fundamental, posing a significant barrier for established methods in quantum optics and condensed matter physics.
+Here we propose a novel method based on a combination of the Bogoliubov–Born–Green–Kirkwood–Yvon (BBGKY) hierarchy \cite{Bonitz} and the Hierarchical Equations of Motion (HEOM) \cite{Tanimura_1990} to achieve a rigorous description of open many-body systems in contact with structured photonic and phononic baths.
+We rationalize that this stacked hierarchy accounts for spin-squeezing and superradiant emission despite its applicability to arbitrarily many emitters.
+The potential of BBGKY-HEOM is then demonstrated for many-body electronic systems embedded in host materials (e.g. molecules in organic crystals).
+We show that the impact of phononic coupling and charge noise can be as relevant as electronic correlation.
 Our work establishes an accessible, yet rigorous, route between condensed matter and quantum optics, fostering the growth of a new domain at their interface.